consoledotdev/home/content/research/mars.md

 Network](https://www.nasa.gov/directorates/heo/scan/engineering/technology/disruption_tolerant_networking_software_options_ion).
 This might be a series of relay nodes operating in the physical space between the planets, with relay antennas on both planets.
-Just like how countries and continents on Earth and connected via under-sea cables, the planets would be connected through nodes positioned in space.
+Just like how countries and continents on Earth are connected via under-sea cables, the planets would be connected through nodes positioned in space.
 The [Mars Telecommunications Orbiter](https://en.wikipedia.org/wiki/Mars_Telecommunications_Orbiter) was one such node due to come online in 2010, but it was cancelled in 2005.

 {{< research/mars/dtn-networking >}}

-The sheer distance means that communication delays are unavoidable, but the protocols allow for time-sensitive communication between planets.
+The sheer distance means that communication delays are unavoidable, so it will be necessary to use these types of protocols which at least allow for communication between planets over several hours.
 However, where time is not especially important, local storage of data with periodic refreshes could be an alternative.

 {{< nav-wrapper close="true" >}}